im-mk/ems/README.md

 ### UI

-A react app based on typescript variation of popular react-boilerplate template.
+A react app based on typescript variation of popular create-react-app template.

 ### API